rachitj/nyc_citybike_analysyis/README.md

   : https://github.com/rachitj/nyc_citybike_analysyis/blob/master/nyc_bike_analysis.xlsx

 # Steps
 1. Import the csv data from https://www.citibikenyc.com/system-data in SQL Server in one central table.Data fields :
   i.
 Trip Duration (seconds)
   ii.
 Start Time and Date

 2. As the data is pulled for 2016-17, the resords are in millions ( 29 million approx).
 This can make the system very slow.
 Hence it is advisable to make a daily fact with proper constrains and indexs.
 This will make the analysis considerably faster.

- Markup : 1.
-A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered

 # References